Ron Randell: 1960s

-He had an excellent part in King of Kings (1961), shot in Spain.
+He had an excellent part in King of Kings (1961), shot in Spain, one of his most acclaimed later performances.
 He acquired the rights to a novel, Defender's Triumph, and intended to film it as 7 Soho Squared but the film was never made.
 Randell did play the lead in The Most Dangerous Man Alive (1960) and made a film in Germany, It's a Great Life (1961).
-He was going to produce and star in a war survival film,.
-Chain of Fear, directed by Leonardo Bercovici but did not appear in it.
+He was going to produce and star in a war survival film, Chain of Fear, directed by Leonardo Bercovici but did not appear in it.

 Randell returned to Australia briefly to promote King of Kings in late 1961.
 He said he wanted to make a film in Woolloomooloo based on the Camden Town Murder with Ralph Richardson, but was not made.

 He was also in The Longest Day (1962), as an American war correspondent, Follow the Boys (1963) and Gold for the Caesars (1963).
 He and his wife wanted to star in and produce an adaptation of Year of the Cricket by John Lorring.
 He did co-produce The Gallant One (1964), shot in Peru and starring his wife.

 He guest starred on The Outer Limits.

 In 1964, he appeared as Hubert Ambrose in the Perry Mason episode "The Case of the Illicit Illusion".

 He guest-starred twice in Bewitched in 1964 and 1967, and played a lead role in the two-part "The Contenders" episode in the series Mission: Impossible in 1968.
 During this time, Randell played in several European films such as Savage Pampas (1966).